chiefBiiko/jsonmatch/README.md

 -   `auto_unbox` Logical.
 Unbox `JSON`?
 Default: `FALSE`. **optional**
 -   `strict` Logical.
 Only allow valid `JSON`?
 Default: `TRUE`. **optional**

 `pattern` allows matching keys of `JSON` arrays and objects.
-Its syntax rules are as follows:
+Its syntax rules are simple:

 -   Array values are referenced via their index (zero-based): `[0]` or `[2:]` or `[2:3]`
 -   Object values are referenced via their key: `.key` or `.k*y` or `.*y` or `.k*` or `.*`